Interviewed by Milan Lostica

 And once the product team has a clear understanding of what the problem is, they will start writing requirements or work on design with the UI and UX team.
 Mircea explains, “at all of these points they will be working with productboard because they need to track everything they are doing.”

-UiPath has also recently started using the productboard’s public Portal to collect insights directly from customers.
-There are currently a few products available through the Portal, and so far the initial participation and insights have been so helpful that Mircea says the product team plans to include more in the future.
+UiPath has also recently started using the productboard’s public Portal to collect insights directly from customers on several of their products.
+So far the initial participation and insights have been so helpful that Mircea says the product team plans to include more in the future.

 Preparing for the next phase of growth